By Dr. John A. Papa, DC, FCCPOR(C)

 Regular exercise has long been identified as an essential element of good health.
 Below is a brief summary regarding some of the basic characteristics of a balanced exercise program.

-Aerobic or endurance exercise improves the body’s capacity to deliver oxygen to working muscles and organs.
-Swimming, cycling, jogging, and power walking are a few examples.
-It is recommended that an individual engage in a minimum of 30 minutes of endurance exercise at least three times per week.
-Aerobic and endurance exercise benefits the cardiovascular system.
+· Cardiovascular exercise improves the body’s capacity to deliver oxygen to working muscles and organs.
 It is also a great way to help lose weight and control blood sugar levels.
+Swimming, interval training, cycling, jogging, and power walking are a few examples.
+It is recommended that an individual engage in a minimum of 15-30 minutes of cardiovascular exercise at least three times per week.

-Flexibility exercises help maintain a joint’s complete movement or range of motion.
+· Flexibility exercise helps to maintain a joint’s complete range of motion.
 Stretching is the most familiar form of this type of exercise but it can also include activities such as Tai Chi, Pilates, and Yoga.
-Holding a sustained stretch for 15 to 30 seconds can provide modest flexibility gains.
-This type of exercise becomes especially important when preparing the body for any physical activity to help minimize the risk of injury.
 Individuals with arthritic conditions can find this type of exercise extremely beneficial in helping them cope with stiff and painful joints.
+This type of exercise can also prepare the body for physical activity to help minimize the risk of injury.

-A lifetime of regular aerobic, resistance, and flexibility exercise is ideal, but it is never too late to start!
-If you are over 35, have been sedentary for some time, or have a specific health condition or limitation, consult with a knowledgeable personal trainer or health care provider before beginning any new exercise program.
+A lifetime of regular cardiovascular, resistance, and flexibility exercise is ideal, but it is never too late to start!
+If you are over 35, have been sedentary for some time, or have a specific health condition or limitation, consult with a knowledgeable health care provider before beginning any new exercise program.
+For more information, visit www.nhwc.ca.

 This article is a basic summary for educational purposes only.
 It is not intended, and should not be considered, as a replacement for consultation, diagnosis or treatment by a duly licensed health practitioner.